One family puts a range of meat free alternatives to the test!

 You’ll find tons of tips to help you cut down on meat, or swap out it out entirely.

-We chose five meat alternative products to review as a family.
+We chose five meat free alternative products to review as a family.
 The reviewers were

 Me – I’ve eaten no meat for 16 months but still don’t refer to myself as a vegetarian.